tuengominh/tuengominh.github.io/_assignments/week-06-electronics-design.md

 <p>Although I passed the design rules check, the <code>.rml</code> file seemed to be good in Fab Modules, and the workflow was similar to what I did in the <a href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-04-electronics-production.html#milling">4th week</a>, there were still <strong>MANY</strong> troubles when it comes to production.
 I tried 5 times with different SRM-20 machines available at the Fab Lab, and basically faced all these below issues:</p>
 <ul>
 <li>The trace width was obviously thinner than 0.4mm, which could lead to issues if they will have to carry a high current later.</li>
 <li>Both the widths of the traces and the gaps between them were inconsistent.
 From what I see, the inner traces where there was high density were thinner and more unstable.
-This was the weirdest thing that I didn't understand, because I assumed that even if I did something wrong with the settings, it supposed to maintain the same width of all traces(?)</li>
+This was the weirdest thing that I didn't understand because I assumed that even if I did something wrong with the settings, it supposed to maintain the same width of all traces(?)</li>
 <li>The cutting depth is not consistent: some parts were milled through completely, some were not.
-This could be a problem of the milling bed.</li>
+This could be a problem with the milling bed.</li>
 </ul>
 <img src="{{site.baseurl}}/assets/img/assignments/week-06/mill-0.jpg" class="img-fluid w-100"/>
 <p>In order to "debug" this, I tried to go back and check every single step I did.
 All the trace widths in PCBnew were exactly 0.4mm, and our instructors recommended to keep it like that.
 All exported <code>.svg</code> lines had the same 0.4mm width.
 The settings of Fab Modules were exactly the same as my classmates' designs.
-Then I figured out that I didn't export my <code>.png</code> with +500 dpi resolution.
+Then I figured out that I didn't export my <code>.png</code> with + 500dpi resolution.
 I was not so certain whether this was the main reason since resolution seems to affect not the width of the horizontal and vertical traces but the 45° ones or the shapes of the pads.
-However, I still continued to mill another one, because it could be something I didn't understand about the way Fab Modules calculates the toolpath.</p>
+However, I still continued to mill another one with 1000dpi resolution, because it could be something I didn't understand about the way Fab Modules calculates the toolpath.</p>
 <p>The above-mentioned issues still happened.
 However, the result came out much cleaner than before and after testing with the multimeter, everything was OK.
 Hence, I went ahead with soldering it!</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-06/mill-1.jpg" class="img-fluid w-100"/>
 <p>Not much to say about soldering.
 I only have some highlights regarding the soldering direction of the components: the cathode side of an LED is marked with a tiny green line, the dot in the IC indicates VCC pin, and we should pay attention to the connected legs of the button.
 Besides, I used the 220Ω resistors (instead of 200Ω ones as in the design) and red LEDs (instead of green ones) due to stockout issues.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-06/mill-2.jpg" class="img-fluid w-100"/>
-<p>Now I can use the FTDI and UPDI made in the 4th week to program the board!</p>
+<p>Then I can used the FTDI and UPDI made in the 4th week to program the board!</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-06/mill-3.jpg" class="img-fluid w-100"/>
 <p></p>
 <h6>Programming with Arduino IDE</h6>
-<p>I chose <a href="https://www.arduino.cc/">Arduino IDE</a> to program my board since it's easy to use for a newbie like me.
-I simply followed this <a href="https://www.electronics-lab.com/project/getting-started-with-the-new-attiny-chips-programming-the-microchips-0-series-and-1-series-attiny-with-the-arduino-ide/">tutorial</a> to install <a href="https://github.com/SpenceKonde/megaTinyCore">megaTinyCore</a> to my Arduino IDE, and I use <a href="https://github.com/mraardvark/pyupdi">pyupdi</a> driver to program my LED dice with UPDI interface.</p>
+<p>I chose <a href="https://www.arduino.cc/">Arduino IDE</a> to program my board since it was easy to use for a newbie like me.
+I simply followed this <a href="https://www.electronics-lab.com/project/getting-started-with-the-new-attiny-chips-programming-the-microchips-0-series-and-1-series-attiny-with-the-arduino-ide/">tutorial</a> to install <a href="https://github.com/SpenceKonde/megaTinyCore">megaTinyCore</a> to my Arduino IDE, and I used <a href="https://github.com/mraardvark/pyupdi">pyupdi</a> driver to program my LED dice with UPDI interface.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-06/code-0.png" class="img-fluid w-100"/>
 <p>As mentioned at the beginning of the assignment, I only intended to turn all the LEDs on this week.
 However, writing the code for a working LED dice is quite easy, therefore I went ahead with finishing it.</p>
 <pre class="bg-light py-2 mt-0">